 Today’s learning landscape isn’t one dimensional; it’s a blend of classroom, online, and mobile learning.
-As a result, there’s a growing need for professionals who are skilled at understanding and analyzing learners’ needs and goals, and designing, structuring, and implementing content in order to optimize learning.
+As a result, there’s a growing need for professionals who are skilled at analyzing learners’ needs and goals, and using that understanding to design, structure, and implement content in order to optimize a learning experience.

-“Instructional design provides a foundation for an alternative to standing and delivering instruction that so many expert faculty bring into their classrooms,” she says.
+“Instructional or learning design provides a foundation for an alternative to standing and delivering instruction that so many expert faculty bring into their classrooms,” Mahler says.
 “It’s more learner-centered now.
-You start with the end in mind: What do people want and need to know?
+You start with the end in mind: What do learners want and need to know?
 You go backwards from there.
 There’s been a push to improve learning everywhere, which is why this field is gaining popularity as a profession.”

 Download Our Free Guide to Advancing in Higher Education